 Guided Northern Vietnam to Laos in Luxury Multi-Adventure Tour

-This nine-day journey takes us through the scenic landscapes of northern Vietnam and the cultural heart of Luang Prabang, Laos, blending adventure, culture, and local experiences.
+This ten-day journey takes us through the scenic landscapes of northern Vietnam and the cultural heart of Luang Prabang, Laos, blending adventure, culture, and local experiences.
 We begin in Mai Chau, a serene valley surrounded by limestone mountains and terraced rice paddies.
 Gentle hikes and cycling loops allow us to explore ethnic Thai villages, meet friendly locals, and immerse ourselves in traditional rural life.
 Hands-on activities like Vietnamese cooking classes provide a deeper connection to local culture and cuisine.

 Next, we transfer to Ninh Binh, often called “Ha Long Bay on land,” where towering karst cliffs rise from emerald rice fields.
 Highlights include climbing Hang Mua Cave for panoramic views, exploring the Trang An Grottoes by boat, cycling through the countryside, and visiting Hoa Lu Ancient City, Vietnam’s first capital.